ibmjstart/wp-bluemix-objectstorage/readme.txt

 == Screenshots ==

 == Changelog ==

+= 0.4 - 2015-11-30 =
+* changed how wordpress authenticates with ibm object storage.
+IBM object transitioned from v1 to v3, and at that time changed how they authenticate to match how the open source standard authenticates.

 = 0.3 - 2015-2-11 =
 * added wordpress dependency to ensure wordpress installed before objectstorage